Can Aztekin

 How do some animals, like frog tadpoles or salamanders, regrow their lost limbs while humans cannot?

 We are interested in understanding how cellular behaviors drive limb and tail regeneration, which cell type interactions are critical for these processes, and what goes differently in limb regeneration-incompetent mammals.
 Through our research, we have used single-cell RNA sequencing (scRNA-seq) to map the cellular composition involved in regeneration, revealing the crucial role of specific regenerative epithelial signaling center cell types (Aztekin et al., Science, 2019; Aztekin et al., Development, 2021).
 Expanding on these findings, we identified similar cell types across different species, including mammals (Zhong et al., Nature Communications, 2023).
-At the same time, we developed ex vivo, stem cells-based, and organoid models that allow us to examine regeneration and the regenerative cell types in unprecedented detail (Aztekin et al., Development, 2021; Skoufa et al., bioRxiv, 2024).
+At the same time, we developed ex vivo, stem cells-based, and organoid models that allow us to examine regeneration and the regenerative cell types in unprecedented detail (Aztekin et al., Development, 2021; Tsissios et al. bioRxiv, 2024; Skoufa et al., Science Advances, 2025).

 Leveraging our new models, which offer many new perspectives, in combination with state-of-the-art single-cell -omics and imaging methods, we aim to address fundamental questions that could enable human limb regeneration in the future.